Thinking of becoming a landlord for the first time? Wanting to expand your buy to let portfolio? Unsure how to make a profit?

 For instance, if a property costs £250,000, the stamp duty will be £10,000 (assuming you already own another property).
 Add in refurbishment costs of say, £5,000, and the total investment comes to £265,000.
 Consequently, a monthly rent of £1,000 gives a low yield of 4.5%.
 To achieve 5.3%, the average yield for a single let property in the South East of England, the rent would need to be £1,170.

 Average yields and rents vary enormously over the country.
-According to Rightmove, in the North East the average yield is 8.1% and the average rent £752.
-In London, the average rent is £2,257 and the yield is only 4.8%.
+According to Rightmove‘s Q2 2023 Rental Trends Tracker, in the North East the average yield is 8.3% and the average rent £882.
+In London, the average rent is £2,567 and the yield is only 5.3%, which is below most mortgage rates.
 (Note that Rightmove only use the purchase price in calculating the yield).

 Finally, yields for single lets (let to one household) are usually lower than for HMOs.
 HMOs are houses of multiple occupation with three or more “households” who live in the same property, but rent separate bedrooms.
 Although HMOs may have higher yields, they are more complex to manage.

-Tip 2: Calculate how much profit you’ll make each month
+Tip 2: Calculate how much net profit you’ll make each month

 Being a landlord is a business, and it’s important to ensure you’ll make a profit.

 Landlords operate on low margins.
-With average buy to let mortgages approaching 4% (July 2022), you’ll need enough headroom to make a profit after your expenses.
+With average buy to let mortgages over 6% (August 2022), you’ll need enough headroom to make a profit after your expenses.

 To calculate your net monthly profit, calculate your annual expenses from your annual income (the rent), and dividing by 12.